 9.30am to 12.30pm

-Street Art Photography, a hybrid of two genres; documentary and art.
-It features subjects in candid situations within public place such as streets, parks, beaches, malls, political conventions and other settings.
-Street Art Photography uses the techniques of straight photography in that it shows a pure and original vision of something, like holding up a mirror to society.
+Street Photography, a hybrid of two genres; documentary and art.
+It features subjects in candid situations within public places such as streets, parks, beaches, malls, political conventions, and other settings.
+Street photography uses the techniques of straight photography in that it shows a pure and original vision of something, like holding up a mirror to society.
 It often tends to be ironic and can be distanced from its subject matter, and often concentrates on a single human moment, caught at a decisive or poignant moment.
-On the other hand, much Street Art Photography takes the opposite approach and provides a very literal and extremely personal rendering of the subject matter, giving the audience a more visceral experience of walks of life they might only be passingly familiar with.
+On the other hand, much street photography takes the opposite approach and provides a very literal and extremely personal rendering of the subject matter, giving the audience a more visceral experience of walks of life they might only be passingly familiar with.

-This photography workshop is not about how to operate your camera, but using your most familiar and comfortable camera setting.
-The focus in this workshop is about how to capture that perfect shot before your camera even click, therefore any digital camera (including mobile phone camera) will be appropriate.
+This photography workshop is not about how to operate your camera but using your most familiar and comfortable camera setting.
+The focus in this workshop is about how to capture that perfect shot before your camera even clicks, therefore any digital camera (including mobile phone camera) will be appropriate.
 A fair bit of walking is needed so prepare yourself with a suitable outfit.

 The workshop will be held at Arab Street.
-Location map will be provided for participants.
+A location map will be provided for participants.

-Our training program embraces a three-part format which includes theory, demo, application and review/critique for optimal learning experience.
+Our training program embraces a three-part format which includes theory, demo, application and review/critique for an optimal learning experience.

 For inquiry please email us at firstname.lastname@example.org for more info.